 There are different ways to solve this problem.
 And building an MVP can help you to do everything right.
 It allows having a ready for the market version of the product with the basic features and saving of money.
 Now you can invest this money on developing the platform.

 Start with focusing on small.
-You can begin with targeting a single city or area or sometimes it can even be a neighborhood.
+You can begin with targeting a single city or area or even with a neighborhood.
 Targeting a small area lets you spend less on marketing as you have to embrace a smaller number of customers.
 It’s also reasonable to get sellers in this area first.
-You can advertise your marketplace to the sellers by telling about all the advantages they will get after the base of customers is established.
+Advertise the marketplace to sellers and explain all the advantages they will get.
 This is also a meaningful choice because if customers start using a marketplace that lacks products and services, they will leave.
 Customers want to get services or goods immediately.
 Sellers, unlike them, can wait as they will not lose more in case of a short delay.
 With an established base of sellers, it’s time to get buyers to use your marketplace platform.
-When you prove your model to both suppliers and buyers, you can start expanding gradually, building two communities in parallel.
+When you prove your model to both suppliers and buyers, start expanding gradually, building two communities in parallel.

 For example, our team worked on MVP app for US marketplace startup in the beauty industry.
 Its founder started the campaign by targeting sellers of beauty service in his city of living (Los Angeles).
 Now the app is successfully launched in the Apple Store and has a 5-star rating.

 Building MVP for an online marketplace is a widely used approach that tempts with all its benefits.
 Nevertheless, startup owners still make mistakes and mess their business up.
 Let’s take a look at the most common mistakes.